byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Eco-Enzymes can be used safely at full strength, undiluted, on the most sensitive skin.
 Ratios provided are a personal preference, experiment to discover what works best, allow intuition to be the guide.
 Keeping things modular helps to retain creativity.

-**Enzyme to Water dilution ratios:**
+**Enzyme to Water dilution ratios for different usage:**

 - Hair and body wash - 1:1
 - Mouthwash/Toothpaste - 1:1 or undiluted
 - Warts and fungal infections - undiluted
 - Wound healing, diaper rash wash - 1:10 or undiluted
 - Dish washing - 1:500
-- House hold surface cleaning - 3:100
 - Laundry detergent, natural fabric softener - 1:500
 - Evaporative cooler - air freshener - 1:500
 - Insect replant and fertilizer for the garden - 1:500
 - Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 3:100 (30ml enzyme to 1 liter water)
+- House hold surface cleaning - 3:100

 ![enzyme with soap](./enzymeImages/enzymeFinish.jpg)